Pentosan polysulfate sodium (By mouth)

 - Bloody or black bowel movements

-- Easy bruising, purple spots on the skin
+- Purple spots on your skin

 If you notice these less serious side effects, talk with your doctor: